matthewbrake/zenergy-1/DEPLOYMENT_GUIDE.md

 1.  **Select a Firebase project:** Choose the Firebase project you created earlier.
 2.  **What do you want to use as your public directory?** Enter `.next`.
 (This is Next.js's default build directory).
 3.  **Configure as a single-page app (rewrite all urls to /index.html)?** Enter `No`.
 Next.js handles its own routing.
-4.  **Set up automatic builds and deploys with GitHub?** Enter `Yes`.
-This is the key to easy, continuous deployment.
+4.  **Set up automatic builds and deploys with GitHub?** Enter `No`.
+We will do this from the Firebase Console in the next step to avoid potential issues in some terminal environments.

-#### Step 2: Connect to GitHub
+#### Step 2: Connect to GitHub in the Firebase Console

-1.  **Authorize Firebase:** The CLI will open a browser window asking you to authorize Firebase to access your GitHub account.
+1. Push your project code to a GitHub repository if you haven't already.
-2.  **Choose Repository:** Select the GitHub repository where your application code is stored (e.g., `your-username/solaris-navigator`).
+2. Go to your project in the **[Firebase Console](https://console.firebase.google.com/)**.
-3.  **Set up workflow:**
+3. In the left-hand menu, go to **Build > App Hosting**.
-    *   **What script should be run before every deploy?** Enter `npm ci && npm run build`.
+4. Click **"Get started"**.
-    *   **Do you want to add a script to automatically install npm dependencies?** Enter `Yes`.
+5. Follow the prompts to connect your GitHub account and select the repository for your application.
-    *   **What is the name of the directory where your app's public assets are?** Enter `.next`.
+6. Firebase will automatically detect that it's a Next.js app and set up the build process.
+Confirm the settings.

-This process will create a GitHub Actions workflow file in your repository (`.github/workflows/firebase-hosting-pull-request.yml` and/or `firebase-hosting-main.yml`).
+This process will create a GitHub Actions workflow file in your repository (`.github/workflows/firebase-hosting-main.yml`).
 This workflow will automatically build and deploy your app whenever you push changes to your main branch.

 #### Step 3: Add Environment Variables to GitHub